BabylonJS/Documentation/content/features/featuresDeepDive/materials/shaders/introToShaders.md

 float r = 2.0;
 ```

-The following example with throw an error:
+The following example will throw an error:

 ```
 float r = 2;